scarpent/ledgerbil/README.md

 https://plaintextaccounting.org/

 At a minimum, all you really need is a text editor for data entry.
-I'm using Sublime Text for my journal, and with the [syntax highlighting files included in this repo](/syntax), I find it pleasant to work with and look upon:
+I'm using VSCode for my journal, and with the [syntax highlighting files included in this repo](/syntax), I find it pleasant to work with and look upon:

 ![ledger file with syntax highlighting](docs/images/ledger-syntax-highlighting.png "Syntax Highlighting")